ryan-schreiber/email-builder/README.md

     .subject("test email sent from my python lib")

     # --- EMAIL BODY --- #
-    # need to choose between either html or text, can't use both
+    # you need to choose between either html or text, can't use both

     # html(body:str) -> renders the given html in the email body, no chaining
     .html("<h1> hello world </h1>")